-Irrespective of the minimum investment, investors may demand the redemption of units each exchange trading day, unless the Company has restricted the redemption of units (see "Restriction of redemption" section) or temporarily suspended redemption (see "Suspension of redemption" section).
+Investors may demand the redemption of units each exchange trading day, unless the Company has restricted the redemption of units (see "Restriction of redemption" section) or temporarily suspended redemption (see "Suspension of redemption" section).
 Redemption orders must be placed with the custodian, the Company itself or with an intermediary (such as the institution maintaining the custody account).
 The Company is obligated to redeem units at the redemption price applicable on the settlement date, which corresponds to the net asset value per unit determined on that date less any applicable redemption fee.
 Redemption can also take place through an intermediary (such as the institution maintaining the custody account), which may give rise to additional costs.